An anthropology of contemporary political parties: Reflexions on methods and theory

 Identifying a degree of organisational isomorphism does not explain how practices are imported or developed sui generis or in reaction to competition, to institutions, to social change.
 Political scientists tend to focus on their own polity or may develop a high degree of specialization: they are national experts (without whom expert surveys would struggle!) or develop expertise on the SPD or on the Swedish Democrats, possibly of a party family such as the social-democrats or right-wing populists.
 Comparativists who have become experts of other countries than their own often do not explicitly turn their gaze back to their own society to raise questions about practices they take-for-granted.
 Our increased capacity to conduct large N comparisons drowns fine-grained differences but also reflexivity on our analytic categories.
 We know how electoral institutions tend to correlate with a certain type of electoral competition and party system but miss the beliefs and practices about the political system that are shared, yet nuanced, by citizens (Faucher and Hay, 2015) and members of different parties.

 Since the 1990s, many books have brought together scholars of political parties.
 They offer the juxtaposition of informative case studies on party organisations, party reforms, party families, etc. (Lawson, 1994; Van Haute and Gauja, 2011; Van Haute, 2016; Waele et al., 2016) but little in the way of in depth explanations of country variations.
 Indeed, detailed comparisons between a small number of cases require a good understanding of several political cultures and systems in order to interpret qualitative data sensitively.
-They are therefore time consuming for the individual research or for the team of researchers who need to invest in the shifting of their analytic gaze.
+They are therefore time consuming for the individual researcher or for the team of researchers who need to invest in the shifting of their analytic gaze.